The Easiest Way to Boil Eggs Is in an Electric Kettle

 Check out my egg salad recipe if you want to make something out of your perfectly boiled eggs.
 Or for a fun afternoon snack try putting my easy bean dip on top of halved hard-boiled eggs.

-How long to boil eggs in an electric kettle?
+How many minutes to boil eggs in an electric kettle?

 • For hard-boiled eggs: 10 minutes after the auto shut-off